hashicorp/terraform-provider-aws/docs/contributing/provider-design.md

 ### Versioned Resources

-Some AWS components are versioned, where the API supports multiple configurations of a component.
+AWS supports having multiple versions of some components.
 Examples of this include:

 * ECS Task Definitions
 * Lambda Functions
 * Secrets Manager Secrets

-In this situation, provider developers should prefer creating a separate resource to represent a single version of the component.
-General guidelines for deciding when to create a separate resource or not:
+In general, provider developers should create a separate resource to represent a single version.
+For example, the provider has both the `aws_secretsmanager_secret` and `aws_secretsmanager_secret_version` resources.
+However, in some cases, developers should handle versioning in the main resource.

-* If resource creation must create a version of that resource, then typically the Terraform resource should be self-contained with versioning.
-Semantically it would be confusing to have one resource to manage something at the beginning then a separate resource for later updates.
-* If version deletion is possible or necessary, then typically there should be separate resources.
+In deciding when to create a separate resource, follow these guidelines:

+* If AWS necessarily creates a version when you make a new AWS component, include version handling in the same Terraform resource.
+Creating an AWS component with one Terraform resource and later using a different resource for updates is confusing.
+* If the AWS service API allows deleting versions and practitioners will want to delete versions, provider developers should implement a separate version resource.
 * If the API only supports publishing new versions, either method is acceptable, however most current implementations are self-contained.
 Terraform's current configuration language does not natively support triggering resource updates or recreation across resources without a state value change.
 This can make the implementation more difficult for practitioners without special resource and configuration workarounds, such as a `triggers` attribute.
 If this changes in the future, then this guidance may be updated towards separate resources, following the [Task Execution and Waiter Resources](#task-execution-and-waiter-resources) guidance.

 ## Other Considerations